-- Collect user behavior data.
+- Collect user behaviour data.
 If you have an existing website, you can use an analytics program like Ruler Analytics to create a map of how users interact with your website and its content across multiple sessions.

 Once you’ve collected as much research as possible, review the information to find themes.
-The behaviors, concerns, goals, and actions that are repeated across multiple sources will become the stages of your customer journey.
+The behaviours, concerns, goals, and actions that are repeated across multiple sources will become the stages of your customer journey.

 Step 2: Define Your Customer Journey Stages